Sanster/text_renderer/README.md

 Run `python3 main.py --help` to see optional arguments.

-All text generating effects can be config in a `yaml` file, here are some examples:
+All text generating effects can be config in a `yaml` file, here are some examples, all examples' font size is 25(except font size examples).

 |Effect name|Image|
 |------------|----|